 The whole and its parts: coherence and competition

 How parts can work together in open source is what the metaphors of Cathedral and Bazaar are about: the cathedral stands for centrally organized, coherent planning, the bazaar is self-organizing, a marketplace with many players.
 "The Cathedral and The Bazaar" praises the Bazaar model of development and suggests principles for it to work well.
 The basic principles are self-organization and competition.
 The single actors might be different, but they are held together by some basic rules of the metaphorical marketplace.
 These basic rules need to be set, too: Raymond: “It's fairly clear that one cannot code from the ground up in bazaar style”, and successful bazaar projects like “Linux and fetchmail both went public with strong, attractive basic designs.”.

 In design, in contrast, coherence of the outcome is an important value, leading to aesthetics as well ease-of-use, since what one learned once is applicable to all parts of the product.

 If the user and creator are the same person, the modularity, exchange and freedom at the bazaar are great and the skill of the person will allow dealing with minor obstacles in use.
-If the users and creators are separate, the cathedral model if often favorable, since it ensures a coherent outcome and the gains of the bazaar model do not exist for the non-programming user.
+If the users and creators are separate, the cathedral model is often preferable, since it ensures a coherent outcome and the gains of the bazaar model do not exist for the non-programming user.

 The effect on how software appears to its users